jtdsouza/w251-WildTrackAI/README.md

 - What we tried, why we didn't use it

 ## 4. Model Development (Jonathan & Bona)
-Based on initial research, we decided to start on the Species Classification task by experimenting with common computer vision models pretraind on Imagenet.
+Based on initial research, we decided to start on the Species Classification task by experimenting with common computer vision models pretrained on Imagenet.
 The intent was to use Species classification to establish a baseline of knowledge on the data set, current state of the art and relative model performance.
-The modeling approach arrived at here would then be used as the basis for Individual Identification.
+The modeling approach arrived at what would then be used as the basis for Individual Identification.

 ### 4.1 Species Classification
-We approached species classification as a straightforward image classification task i.e. given an image of a footprint, the model predicts it being one of 11 (in the case of the set of species this project focused on) classes.
-After some research an experimentation on the pretrained models in the Keras applications library (VGG family, Resnet, Inception, Xception, Mobilenet, Densenet), we shortlisted VGG16, Mobilenetv2 and Xception for more exhaustive hyperparameter tuning and comparative study.
+We approached species classification as a straightforward image classification task i.e. given an image of a footprint, the model predicts it being one of 11 classes (in the case of the set of species this project focused on).
+After some research and experimentation on the pretrained models in the Keras applications library (VGG family, Resnet, Inception, Xception, Mobilenet, Densenet), we shortlisted VGG16, Mobilenetv2 and Xception for more exhaustive hyperparameter tuning and comparative study.

 #### 4.1.1 Model Evaluation & Comparison (Bona)
 We enhanced the models for the three shortlisted pretrained models mentioned above by tweaking the depth of the model and various hyperparameter values such as loss function and optimizer.
 We then evaluated the models based on the test dataset of 204 footprint images using an accuracy as key performance index of the models in addition to the number of parameters in each model.
 Detailed information on the models can be found below.